hgrecco/pint/docs/index.rst

 Pint is Python module/package to define, operate and manipulate **physical quantities**: the product of a numerical value and a unit of measurement.
 It allows arithmetic operations between them and conversions from and to different units.

 It is distributed with a comprehensive list of physical units, prefixes and constants.
-Due to it's modular design, you to extend (or even rewrite!) the complete list without changing the source code.
+Due to it's modular design, you can extend (or even rewrite!) the complete list without changing the source code.

 It has a complete test coverage.
 It runs in Python 2.6, 2.7, 3.0, 3.1 and 3.2 with no other dependency.
 It licensed under BSD.